MicrosoftDocs/azure-devops-docs/docs/organizations/billing/csp/set-up-csp-customer.md

 ---
-title: "Cloud Solution Providers: set up billing for your customers for Azure DevOps Services and Visual Studio"
+title: "Set up billing for your customers for Azure DevOps Services and Visual Studio"
 description: Cloud Solution Provider (CSP) partners can purchase and manage various Azure DevOps Services, Visual Studio, HockeyApp, and other subscriptions for their customers ms.prod: devops ms.technology: devops-billing